danadalis/LEMH-Server/README.md

 ```
 replace `hhvm.server.port = 9000` with `hhvm.server.file_socket=/var/run/hhvm/hhvm.sock`

-Since our HHVM.conf file already has sockets enabled, we don't need to edit anything else.
-But on another server you'd need to replace `fastcgi_pass   127.0.0.1:9000;` with `fastcgi_pass unix:/var/run/hhvm/hhvm.sock;`
+Since our `HHVM.conf file` already has sockets enabled, we don't need to edit anything else.
+For reference, you'd need to replace `fastcgi_pass   127.0.0.1:9000;` with `fastcgi_pass unix:/var/run/hhvm/hhvm.sock;`

 ##### **PHP.ini Settings**
 Let's set some quick variables so that HHVM has good timeout and filesize limits for WordPress.
 Feel free to adjust these based on your needs